 State or Provincial Authorities: In some countries, there are intermediate levels of government between local and federal levels.
 You might need to register with state, provincial, or territorial authorities in addition to federal ones.

-It's important to research thoroughly and consult with legal professionals or business advisors to ensure you fulfill all necessary registrations and comply with relevant regulations.
+It's important to research thoroughly and consult with legal professionals or business advisors to ensure you fulfil all necessary registrations and comply with relevant regulations.
 Non-compliance can lead to penalties, fines, or even business closure.